OpenChargingCloud/WWCP_eMIP/README.md

 ### End of Life!

-Gireve is deprecating its eMIP API, therefore also this project has reached the end of its lifetime.
+Gireve is deprecating its eMIP API in favour of OCPI, therefore also this project has reached its end of life.

 ### Requirements & Configuration